CarlG96/ultima-gym/README.md

 ## Typography and Color Scheme

 * Color Scheme
-    * The color scheme used in my website was designed to be contrasting and therefore accessible for the visually impaired.
+    * The color scheme used in my website was designed to have good contrast and therefore be accessible for the visually impaired.
 I generated multiple color schemes on the [Colormind](http://colormind.io/) website before deciding on one that fit the Ultima Gym website.
 Colormind is a deep learning tool which generates color schemes.
     * The hex values of the colors used in my website are:
-        *#ffffff for the white color
+        * #ffffff for the white color
-        *#f26e31 for the orange color
+        * #f26e31 for the orange color
-        *#ab9a99 for the light grey background color *#3d2e30 for the dark grey color
+        * #ab9a99 for the light grey background color
+        * #3d2e30 for the dark grey color
     * These colors when contrasted look both clean and energetic; ideal for a website advertising a gym.

 * Font Pairings